OISF/suricata/doc/userguide/configuration/exception-policies.rst

 do when certain exception conditions, such as hitting a memcap, are reached.

 They are called Exception Policies and are configurable via suricata.yaml.
 If enabled, the engine will call them when it reaches exception states.
+Stats for any applied exception policies can be found in counters related to the specific configuration setting (:ref:`read more<eps_stats>`).
+Some configuration is available directly via the :ref:`stats settings<suricata_yaml_outputs>`.

 For developers or for researching purposes, there are also simulation options exposed in debug mode and passed via command-line.
 These exist to force or